 Federal Direct Student Loans are low–interest loans originated through the Department of Education for students to help pay for the cost of a student’s education after high school.
 Accepting a loan means accepting responsibility in a long-term financial obligation for repaying the monies borrowed including interest costs and fees.
 Before you request a loan, make sure you find out the true costs, interest rates, and how long it will take to repay the loan.
 GO to http://www.direct.ed.gov/ to get answers to questions regarding federal direct student loans.

-Students are advised to attend a Berkeley City College Student Loan Information Workshop in order to be considered for a loan.
 It is strongly advised for all perspective BCC loan students to visit the Student Financial Aid Handbook to obtain pertinent financial aid information and BCC’s Student Loan Servicing Policies and Procedures.

 Be a Smart Borrower!
 Peralta District Colleges recommend that students use all other possible resources first and borrow only when it is absolutely necessary.
 Students should consider their total educational indebtedness before borrowing at a community college.